Padmapalita/Portfolio_Information_Retrieval/README.md

 (to run the unit testing, first edit the 'evaluation.py' file to comment out the final 2 lines:
     # evaulate = Evaluate(k=100 ,use_synonym=False, expansion=True,  train_test='test')
     # evaulate.evaluate()
-Don't forget to revert after running the unit testing.)
+Don't forget to revert after running the unit testing.
+Also, replace the documents in Sampled_docs with the files ts1.json and ts2.json that are in Testing/Sampled_docs.)

 9. run unit_testing.py